emredenizozer/cqrs-demo/README.md

 the events.
 As the event has already happened, it’s always referred to in the past tense (with a past-participle verb, such as AccountClosedEvent).

-### CQRS - Event Sourcing Demo Project with Spring Boot, Kafka, MongoDB and MySQL
+### CQRS - Event Sourcing - Domain Driven Design Demo Project with Spring Boot, Kafka, MongoDB and MySQL
 Sample bank account project that aims to use CQRS notion to segregate
 * handling commands, namely, OpenAccountCommand, DepositFundsCommand, WithdrawFundsCommand, CloseAccountCommand and RestoreReadDbCommand
 * handling queries, namely, FindAllAccountsQuery, FindAccountByIdQuery, FindAccountByHolderQuery and FindAccountWithBalanceQuery